Resident Visas for Studying Mandarin Chinese

 Applicants who have entered the R.O.C.
-(Taiwan) on a Visitor Visa with an annotation indicating studying Chinese as the purpose of visit, have completed 4 months of study, have registered for continued study for at least another 3 months, and have not been absent from class for over a quarter of total class hours, may apply to the Bureau of Consular Affairs or any of its Central, Southwestern, Southern, or Eastern Taiwan Offices for a Resident Visa, without having to leave Taiwan, no later than 8 work days before the duration of stay expires.
+(Taiwan) on a Visitor Visa with an annotation indicating studying Chinese as the purpose of visit, have completed 4 months of study, have registered for continued study for at least another 3 months, may apply to the National Immigration Agency for residence and obtain an Alien Resident Certificate.

 - Visa issuance is an act of sovereignty.
 According to the “Statute Governing Issuance of R.O.C.
 Visas in Foreign Passport” and “Enforcement Rules for the Issuance of R.O.C.
 Visas to Foreign-Passport Holders,” the R.O.C. reserves the right not to issue a visa and is under no obligation to disclose the reason.
 Application fee for no-issuance cases is non-refundable.

 - Processing of Resident Visa application inside the R.O.C.
 (Taiwan) takes 8 work days.
 Resident Visa applicants are advised to apply to the Bureau of Consular Affairs 8 work days before the duration of stay expires.
 Application will be turned down and fee not refunded in the event that required documents are not submitted in full within 7 days after the applicant is informed by the Bureau of Consular Affairs.
 In the event that the applicant’s duration of stay expires while the Resident Visa is under processing and eventually rejected, the applicant is to assume the sole responsibility of overstay and the penalty therefore imposed.